unjs/ufo/README.md

 ### `withTrailingSlash(input, respectQueryAndFragment?)`

-Ensures url ends with a trailing slash.
+Ensures the URL ends with a trailing slash.

 If seccond argument is `true`, it will only add the trailing slash if it's not part of the query or fragment with cost of more expensive operation.